 Discussion

-The algorithm was designed to provide us with a classification of the corpus with respect to an effect on a specific biological agent.
-The value of the algorithm is measured by its success in correctly partitioning the corpus of compounds into active and inactive compounds with respect to each biological agent.
+The algorithm was designed to provide us with a classification of the corpus with respect to an effect on a specific biological activity (IC50).
+The value of the algorithm is measured by its success in correctly partitioning the corpus of compounds into active and inactive compounds with respect to each biological activity.

-The measures of partition used to evaluate the algorithm are (as mentioned above) the portions of the positively tagged compounds (meaning having an effect on the specific agent) with K out of N neighbors having the same tagging, K and N being (1,1), (2,3) and (3,5).
+The measures of partition used to evaluate the algorithm are (as mentioned above) the portions of the positively tagged compounds (meaning having an effect on the specific activity) with K out of N neighbors having the same tagging, K and N being (1,1), (2,3) and (3,5).

 On average the results (97.7% accuracy for 1NN, 97.65% accuracy for 3NN and 97.55% for 5NN) indicate that we have a very good classification process.
 The average trust level of 7.95% indicate that the process selected the features in a manner which was not linearly related to the original multi-dimensional representation of the data.